-- Speed: Mobile phone banking generally affords you quicker access to your funds than ATMs.
+Mobile phone banking generally affords you quick access to your funds than ATMs.
 Why?
 Because with ATM deposits, a banker may have to retrieve checks from the machine, then manually digitize them.
 However, some advanced model ATMs can instantly create an image of your check.
-With mobile deposit, your checks are immediately digitized.
+With a mobile deposit, your checks are immediately digitized.

 The Benefits of ATM Deposits

 While remote deposits offer unique advantages, ATM deposits are favorable in certain situations.

 If you need instant cash, and you have no money in your account already, you may be able to get some cash immediately after depositing checks at an ATM, however, that amount may be restricted to a percentage of the check's total amount.
 But it's important to note there may be stiff penalties if a check bounces after deposit.

 If you wish to deposit multiple checks simultaneously, most ATMs simplify transactions by accepting multiple checks at one time.
 But with remote deposits, it may be labor-intensive to scan and process each check, one by one.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.

 Wells Fargo.
 "Mobile Deposit Questions: When Will My Mobile Deposit Be Available?"
 Accessed Feb.
 12, 2020.